GeorgeCiesinski/broadcasting-address-calculator/README.md

 ## Usage

-The script does not have any requirements and can be ran straight from Idle.
+The script does not have any requirements and can be ran straight from Idle or another interpreter.
 It will prompt to enter:

+- ip
-ip, subnet
+- subnet

 where subnet can either be a decimal ip value or CIDR.
+Once these values are inputted, the script outputs the broadcasting address.

 ## Process

 The script performs basic validation on the IP and the subnet mask / CIDR.
 After this, it builds the broadcasting address one octet at a time.
-This probably isn't the best way to do this, but I wanted to build this without outside help.